 - Fast delivery.
 Push notification messages are sent in real time.
 They reach an active user immediately, with no delays in transmission.
 In a matter of seconds, you can tell a user about new content on your website or remind them of an abandoned cart, for example.

 - Easy opt-in and management.
 Users can subscribe to web push notifications with just one click, unlike in other channels like email marketing.
 Besides, they don’t have to share personal information like names, phone numbers, and emails.
 Web push notifications are also very easy to set up and manage, and marketers often don’t have to worry about compliance with data protection and privacy regulations.

 - Increased traffic and engagement.
 More people are likely to click on a web push notification since it is sent in real time.
 This boosts your website traffic and leads to higher engagement compared to other marketing strategies.
 Personalized and targeted notifications ensure that users keep returning to your website.

 - Increased conversion rates.
 Push notifications appear on a user’s screen once their browser is open, even if they are not on your website.
 Custom messages targeting a user segment can improve user experience and increase conversion.

 - Messages are sent even when users are offline/inactive.
 Push notification messages sent when a user is offline are queued and get delivered when the user is back online and reopens their browser.
 If a user is online but has left your website for a while, your web push notifications will still pop up on the their screen as long as the browser remains open.

 Start bringing more people back to your website with GetResponse Web Push Notifications.
 Customize your messages to match your branding and send them away manually or as part of your marketing automation workflows with ease.
-Read more to learn how to set them up today!

 Here’s how to deploy web push notifications without annoying your audience